Seadrill: What To Do After Yesterday's Massacre?

 Seadrill was kicked to the curb yesterday after the company announced that its restructuring wasn't going as smooth as investors had hoped.
 On the other hand, there is a huge emotional element included here, which implies that the sell-off may have gotten out of hand.
 Seadrill deserves the benefit of the doubt, and I expect the company to be able to hammer out a debt restructuring with its creditors before April.
 Speculative Buy.

-If you like to read more of my articles, and like to be kept up to date with the companies I cover, I kindly ask you that you scroll to the top of this page and click 'follow'.
+If you like to read more of my articles, and like to be kept up to date with the companies I cover, I kindly ask you that you scroll to the top of this page and click 'Follow.'
 I am largely investing in dividend paying stocks, but also venture out occasionally and cover special situations that offer appealing reward-to-risk ratios and have potential for significant capital appreciation.
 Above all, my immediate investment goal is to achieve financial independence.

 Disclosure: I am/we are long SDRL.